Value-added tax (VAT)

 - Customs Extraordinary Duty: A scale flat duty, with a limit of USD 600.

-- Global Customs Duty (TGA): Depends on the origin of goods.
-If the products are originated in a Mercosur member country, the TGA is generally zero (in particular cases, the payment of the TGA still applies).
-If not (i.e. not Mercosur origin), it varies depending on the type of product, with a maximum rate of 35%.
-For goods classified as 'fixed assets' and 'information and telecommunication goods', there is a special regime that, in general terms, foresees lower TGAs.
+- Global Customs Duty (GCD): Depends on the origin of goods.
+If the products are originated in a Mercosur member country or in a country with a Free Trade Agreement with Uruguay/Mercosur, the GDC is generally zero (certain exception apply).Otherwise the GDC varies depending on the type of product, with a maximum rate of 35%.
+For goods classified as 'fixed assets' and 'information and telecommunication goods', there is a special regime that, in general terms, foresees null/lower GCD.

 All imports and exports duties are applied on the ‘customs value’ (in general, in imports it is considered as cost, insurance, and freight [CIF] and in exports as free on board [FOB]).